slchavesr/slchavesr.github.io/teaching/teaching_dossier.md

 <p style="text-align: justify">
-    I also have a proposed <a href="https://schavesr.com/teaching/syllabus.pdf"> Syllabus </a> for a course in Transformation groups that I am looking forward to deliver for graduate students interested in my research areas.
+    I also have a proposed  Syllabus for a course in Transformation groups that I am looking forward to deliver for graduate students interested in my research areas.
+This proposed syllabus can be accessed in the Additional Files section.
 </p>
 <p style="text-align: justify">
 During most of my time as instructor and teaching assistant, I prepared independently problem sheets,